Criminal Defense Attorneys in Sugar Land, Fort Bend County TX

 Your Rights as an Accused

-After being arrested Texas law requires you to be taken, without delay, to a magistrate, or judge, at which time the judge must advise you of any accusations against you, any affidavits filed regarding the accusations, your right to retain legal counsel, your right to remain silent, your right to have an attorney present during any interviews, your right to terminate any interviews at any time, your right to request a court-appointed lawyer, your to have a fair trial, and your right not to make a statement that may be used against you.
+After being arrested Texas law requires you to be taken, without delay, to a magistrate, or judge, at which time the judge must advise you of any accusations against you, any affidavits filed regarding the accusations, your right to retain legal counsel, your right to remain silent, your right to have an attorney present during any interviews, your right to terminate any interviews at any time, your right to request a court-appointed Fort Bend Criminal Lawyers, your to have a fair trial, and your right not to make a statement that may be used against you.
 (Miranda warnings).
-It is also your right to have a reasonable amount of time to contact an attorney.
+It is also your right to have a reasonable amount of time to contact an Fort Bend dwi lawyer.

 As the accused, you also have the right not to be prosecuted unless indicted by a grand jury when facing a felony, the right to be presumed innocent until guilty beyond a reasonable doubt, the right not to incriminate yourself, the right to a speedy trial, the right to confront any witnesses against you, and the right to appeal.